Today, many mothers work outside the home. Read on to learn more about your options if you are struggling to decide if it is right for you.

 Getting time off can be tricky, but you can maximize your time if you are creative.
 Many women take advantage of benefits offered by their employers to gain time off that may include sick time, vacation days, holidays, personal days, short-term disability and unpaid family leave time.
 It is important to plan your maternity leave in advance so that you and your family know what to expect.
 Not planning ahead can result not having as much time off or unintended financial situations.

 Talk to your supervisor or refer to your company's human resource department to find out what is available to you.

 The most important aspect is finding a caregiver that knows how to provide optimal physical and emotional nurturing for your baby.
 Different types of child care options include:

 In-home Care (provided by someone who comes to your home)

 In-home Family Day Care (children in a home setting)

-The American Academy of Pediatrics recommends that family day care businesses have no more than 6 children per adult (including caregiver's children), with no more than 2 of those children under the age of 2.
+The American Academy of Pediatrics advises that family day care businesses have no more than 6 children per adult (including the caregiver's children), with no more than 2 of those children under the age of 2.

 Day Care Center (20 or more children may be cared for in one facility)